lusaxweb/vuesax/docs/components/checkbox.md

 ## Array Object values

-There are times when you need to link an object as a value when selecting a checkBox for it, you only have to put as value in `vs-value` an object either literal or linked.
+Sometimes you need to link an object as a value when selecting a checkBox for it, you only have to put it as value in `vs-value` an object either literal or linked.

 <vuecode md>
 <div slot="demo">